Frequently Asked Questions

 Do you accept payment plans?

+We do not accept payments after the puppies have joined their new families.
 We accept payments in advance, but all puppies must be paid for in full before being released to their new family.
+We are working on offering a payment plan option through Klarna or Afterpay however.
+Please check our Purchasing Information page for current information.

 How much money do you win at dog shows?